-3.6 Rendering Clamped Volumes
+3.3.
+Rendering Clamped Volumes

 Both continuous and discrete clamped shadow volumes are rendered in a similar manner.
-In the continuous case, silhouette edges of a shadow caster are extruded to form quads that extend across the covered intervals or regions.
+In the continuous case, silhouette edges of a shadow caster are extruded to form quads that extend across the occupied intervals.
 Caps are drawn at interval boundaries.
 In the discrete case, the quads are formed by projecting the silhouette edges onto the slicing planes.
-No caps need to be drawn because they lie in the slicing planes which pass through the eye and have zero area in screen-space.
+No caps need to be drawn because they lie in the slicing planes which pass through the eye, so they have zero area in screenspace.

-Two shadow casters may have edges in common if they are subobjects of the same parent object.
-To minimize the size of the shadow volume sides arising from shared edges, the list of occupied intervals or regions for the triangles on either side of a shared edge are merged.
+Two shadow casters may have edges in common if they are sub-objects of the same parent object.
+To avoid redundant shadow volume sides arising from shared edges, the list of occupied intervals for the triangles on either side of a shared edge are merged.
 Portions occupied on both sides are not drawn.

-3.7 Omnidirectional Light Sources
+3.4.
+Omnidirectional Light Sources

-The culling and clamping algorithms use planar projections, which implies that they can only be used within a restricted frustum.
+The culling and clamping algorithms depend on planar projections, which implies that they can only be used within a restricted frustum.
 For omnidirectional light sources, CC shadow volumes can be used for a portion of the space around the light and standard shadow volumes can be used for the rest.
-This works especially well for lights that are located near the edge of the viewport or close to a wall.
+This works best for lights that are located near the edge of the viewport or close to a wall.
 In these cases, the large shadow volumes which would benefit most from culling and clamping lie predominantly in one direction.